jslim89/RSA-objc/README.md

-# About
+# RSA for Objective-C
-This example is to perform RSA encryption & decryption in iOS _(Objective-C)_.
+This is a plugin for RSA encryption & decryption in iOS _(Objective-C)_.
 I wrote a blog about [encryption](http://jslim.net/blog/2013/01/05/rsa-encryption-in-ios-and-decrypt-it-using-php/) and [decryption](http://jslim.net/blog/2013/06/24/rsa-decryption-on-ios/).
-Now I create this example is improvement on that _(In my blog post: Encryption is done totally in Objective-C; Decryption cannot support chunks decryption but written in C)_, This example shows both encryption & decryption in C and support for longer string.

 ## Setup